 The Problems of Incorrectly Sized Central Air Conditioning

-Are you planning to replace an air conditioner that’s more than 10-15 years old — or one that was initially incorrectly sized?
+Are you planning to replace an air conditioner that was initially incorrectly sized?
 Today’s AC technology is much more efficient and advanced than just a few years ago, so get a professional analysis of your home’s current cooling needs.

 A cooling system that is too large is just as bad as one that is too small.
+It can impact how long ACs last.
 Neither will produce the level of home comfort you and your family want… and you’ll experience other problems as well.

 1. Your House Won’t Get Cool Enough